Namrup: Quality of life

 Industrial economy of Namrup has contributed substantially in development of a good quality of life.
 Namrup has considerably good social infrastructure.

 It is an important town in terms of health infrastructure serving large parts of Dibrugarh, Xiwoxagor (Sibsagar) districts and Arunachal Pradesh.
 BVFC hospital is a large health facility in the southern part of Dibrugarh district.
 Apart from it all the other industrial colonies have their good health infrastructure and a government dispensary is also working in the town.

 Namrup also has facilities supporting primary and secondary education.
 The BVFC Model Higher Secondary School, the BVFC H.S.
 School and the Kendriya Vidyalaya Namrup are large schools in the region.
 Moreover, there are at least seven high schools in and around.
 The town does not have many tertiary education institutes.
 Namrup College is the only tertiary education facility.

 All the three industrial colonies possess good urban utility infrastructure at par any industrial colonies having clubs (BVFCL Officers' Club, APL Club, BVFCL Workers Club, NTPS Club), stadium, sports fields, parks etc.; although the town does not have an integrated utility system.
 BVFC ltd. has a water treatment plant serving its population.
 Sanitation in the town is mostly septic tank based and the waste treatment is not comprehensive and up to the mark.

 Public transport system within the town is mostly based on electric rickshaws.
-Electric rickshaws are convenient and non-polluting and are suitable as par the requirements of population and size of the town.
-Individual motor-bikes, cycles and four-wheelers are popular among the residents.
+Electric rickshaws are convenient and non-polluting and are suitable as per the requirements of population and size of the town.
+Individual motorbikes, cycles and four-wheelers are popular among the residents.
 For inter-regional and inter-city transportation, the town has an ASTC (Assam State Transport Corporation) bus stand.
-But most important inter city and regional linkages are supported by the numerous private buses linking almost all the cities and towns in Upper and Central Assam and also with Guwahati.
-Namrup rail station in the Dibrugarh-Tinicukeeya (Tinsukia)-Guwahati main line is a stop for few regional and also long-distance trains.
+But the most important inter-city and regional linkages are supported by the numerous private buses linking almost all the cities and towns in Upper and Central Assam and also with Guwahati.
+Namrup rail station in the Dibrugarh-Tinicukeeya (Tinsukia)-Guwahati main line is a stop for a few regional and also long-distance trains.